dhershman1/tap-on/README.md

 Another [tape](https://github.com/substack/tape)/tap output formatter for running tests

-I built this package primarily to use with tape, but it should support _most_ tap outputs.
-However the way they get parsed may differ quite a bit.
+I built this package primarily to use with tape, and its tap output.
+The biggest issue with tap is that the way its output is structured can almost be anything.

+If you need or want to use on-tap and it comes out ugle, or just flat out doesn't work please open an issue!
+I will be glad to help!

 ## Parameters